Furry fandom: History

-In 1976, cartoonists Ken Fletcher and Reed Waller created the amateur press association Vootie, which was dedicated to animal-focused art.
+The first works uniquely associated with the furry fandom were created in 1976, when cartoonists Ken Fletcher and Reed Waller created the amateur press association Vootie, which was dedicated to animal-focused art.
 Many of its featured works contained adult themes, such as "Omaha" the Cat Dancer, which contained explicit sex.
-Vootie grew a small following over the next several years, and its contributors began meeting at science fiction and comics conventions.

-According to fandom historian Fred Patten, the concept of furry originated at a science fiction convention in 1980, when a character drawing from Steve Gallacci's Albedo Anthropomorphics started a discussion of anthropomorphic characters in science fiction novels.
+Vootie was at first distributed only through local conventions and Ken's contacts, but grew a small following over the next several years.
+The publication ran for 37 issues from 1976 to 1983 and was succeeded by the amateur press association Rowrbrazzle, which was active from 1984 onwards.
+According to Fred Patten, the concept of furry originated at a science fiction convention in 1980, when a character drawing from Steve Gallacci's Albedo Anthropomorphics started a discussion of anthropomorphic characters in science fiction novels.
 This led to the formation of a discussion group that met at science fiction conventions and comics conventions.